torrejonv/teranode/docs/services/assetServer.md

 SETTINGS_CONTEXT=dev.[YOUR_USERNAME] go run -Asset=1
 ```

-Please refer to the [Locally Running Services Documentation](../locallyRunningServices.md) document for more information on running the Bootstrap Service locally.
+Please refer to the [Locally Running Services Documentation](../locallyRunningServices.md) document for more information on running the Asset Server locally.

 ### 7.2  Configuration options (settings flags)